 Best Paints for Miniatures and Models.
-Airbrush paint for models and miniatures contains information about the many different types of paint used in airbrush models, the advantages and disadvantages of using each – Written by Hulk
+Airbrush paint for models and miniatures contains information about the many different types of paint used in airbrush models, and the advantages and disadvantages of using each – Written by Hulk

 Greetings fellow Airheads!